 ensuring a safe & harmonious work culture which gets substantiated from

-the harmonious industrial relations enjoyed over the years by SAIL
+the harmonious Industrial Relations enjoyed over the years by SAIL

-Plant/Units, marked with diverse work culture at multi-locations.
+Plants/Units, marked with diverse work culture at multi-locations.

 Grievance Redressal Mechanism